Quick Facts

 How to Land Your First Role

-Get your ticket first.
-The RIIWHS302E qualification is non-negotiable.
+Get your TCAS accreditation first.
+The Industry Authority card (issued after completing RIIWHS205E, RIIWHS201E and RIICOM201E plus 20 hours of supervised placement) is non-negotiable.
 Without it, no reputable employer will put you on site.

 Once you're certified: